benjaminztaylor/tools/README.md

 # assorted tools

-## move_files
+## Move files (script)

-script for moving images for multiple cameras into folders based on frame number (rather than camera number).
+-   moving images for multiple cameras into folders based on frame number (rather than camera number).